BosEriko/dotfiles/markdown/readme/android-development.md

 ```
 adb --version
 ```
-Both versions inside Windows and WSL should match
+Both versions inside CMD and WSL should match
-## Start the ADB server on Windows
+## Start the ADB server on Windows (WSL)
 Run the commands below on CMD and keep the window open while you're developing.
 This part is dependent on [adb.z.sh](../../zsh/adb.z.sh).
 ```
 # The path below depends on where you have installed Android